apache/flink-kubernetes-operator/docs/content/docs/custom-resource/overview.md

 It leverages the [Flink filesystem](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/filesystems/overview/) mechanism to download the jar and submit to the session cluster.
 So the FlinkSessionJob must be run with an existing session cluster managed by the FlinkDeployment.

+By default the operator only accepts `https` and `local` URI schemes for `jarURI` to prevent the operator pod from being coerced into fetching attacker-controlled resources (SSRF) or reading local files on its own filesystem.
+For `https`, hosts that resolve to loopback, link-local, site-local or wildcard addresses (e.g. cloud metadata services such as `169.254.169.254`) are also rejected.
+If you need to fetch artifacts via additional schemes such as `s3` or `hdfs`, extend the allowlist via `kubernetes.operator.user.artifacts.allowed-schemes` (and review `kubernetes.operator.user.artifacts.disallow-restricted-hosts` if you legitimately need to reach private addresses).

 To support jar from different filesystems, you should extend the base docker image as below, and put the related filesystem jar to the plugin dir and deploy the operator.
 For example, to support the hadoop fs resource: